 Residential treatment is an inpatient rehab program that can help you stay safe from triggers and access to substances.
 During residential treatment, you will have access to staff 24/7.
 You reside within a treatment facility that offers a home-like atmosphere with support and structure.

-Most residential treatment programs last around 30 to 90 days.
-This will vary based on your treatment needs.
+At Ocean Hills, a majority of our clients stay with us for 30 to 45 days.
+However, this will vary based on your treatment needs.
 Fortunately, most insurance carriers can cover some or all of the costs of residential treatment as an essential health benefit.

 Partial Hospitalization Program (PHP)